After all that work on a WordPress blog post, watching readers leave after one page is frustrating.

-In this article, we’ll show you how to use thumbnails with previous and next post links in WordPress.
+In this guide, we’ll show you exactly how to add thumbnails to your previous and next post links in WordPress.
+It’s easier than you think! 💡

 Why Display Thumbnails With the Previous and Next Post Links?

-Your WordPress blog offers some helpful features to help your visitors find new content and navigate around your site.
+Your WordPress blog offers some helpful features to help visitors find new content and navigate your site.
+These features include:

-Another helpful navigation feature is found at the bottom of each blog post in WordPress.
-There you will find links to the previous and next blog posts on your site.
+Another helpful navigation feature is found at the bottom of each blog post.
+There, you will find links to your site’s previous and next posts.

-With that being said, let’s take a look at how to add thumbnails to the previous and next post links in WordPress.
+With that in mind, we’ll show you how to add thumbnails to the previous and next post links in WordPress.
+Here are all the topics we’ll cover in this article:

 Using Thumbnails with Previous and Next Post Links in WordPress